giftos1/programming-guide/Software-Setup.md

 (Windows) Choose the option ​*Add Python to PATH*​ when you install.

 2. Install PyCharm
-* Sign up for a free JetBrains account at: https://www.jetbrains.com/shop/eform/students using your JCU email address.
-* Download and install the *Professional* version of PyCharm: https://www.jetbrains.com/pycharm/download/index.html
+* Download and install the free *Community* version of PyCharm: https://www.jetbrains.com/pycharm/download/index.html
-Enter your new account details when asked in PyCharm installation/setup.

 3. Stop.
 Do not install Kivy or Git.